webcomponents/webcomponents.github.io/src/documents/resources/index.html.md

 ---
 title: 'Resources'
+description: The WebComponents.org Resources is a place to introduce useful tools and boilerplates to easily start hacking on your own custom elements.
 layout: resources
 ---

-The WebComponents.org Resources can be used as a place to introduce useful tools and boilerplates to easily start hacking on your own custom elements.
+The WebComponents.org Resources is a place to introduce useful tools and boilerplates to easily start hacking on your own custom elements.

 ## 1. Learn